TRegourd/Tregourd/README.md

 I am Thomas, living in the French Alps 🏔 retrained in Web Development 👨‍💻 after 10 years working as Mechanical Engineer ⚙️

 - 🌱 I’m a FullStack JS Developper
-- 🚨 I’m open to job opportunities as employee or freelancer
+- 🚨 I’m open to job opportunities as employee or freelancer (see Ridge Coding link below 👇)
 - ⚡ Fun fact: You will find me on a Mountain Bike 🚲 or Skis 🎿 when I am not coding.
 </div>